krivenko/triqs-realevol/c++/exprtk/readme.txt

 (1) Scalar Type
 The scalar type  is a singular  numeric value.
-The  underlying type is that used  to specialize  the ExprTk  components (float,  double, long double, MPFR et al).
+The  underlying type is that used  to specialise  the ExprTk  components (float,  double, long double, MPFR et al).

 (2) Vector Type
-The vector type is  a fixed size sequence  of scalar values.
+The vector type is a fixed size sequence of contiguous scalar  values.
 A  vector  can be  indexed  resulting in  a  scalar value.
 Operations between a vector and scalar will result in a vector with a size  equal to that  of the  original vector,  whereas operations  between vectors will result in a  vector of size equal  to that of the  smaller of the two.
+In both mentioned cases, the operations will occur element-wise.

 (3) String Type